swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 #### Color manipulation

 You can change a color by applying modifiers.
-Apart from the ones presented here, there are [a lot of modifiers](https://github.com/postcss/`postcss-color-function`#list-of-color-adjuster) available
+Apart from the ones presented here, there are [a lot of modifiers](https://github.com/postcss/postcss-color-function#list-of-color-adjuster) available

+The `color` and `color-mod` functions are identical, though we don't recommend using them as they were removed from the CSS specification.

 ```css
 /* Before */